-This course introduces all new graduate students to the full range of academic, administrative, and social expectations on graduate students, and the environment in which they must meet those expectations.
+This course introduces new graduate students to the full range of academic, administrative, and social expectations of graduate students, and the environment in which they must meet those expectations.
+The course provides students with multiple opportunities to develop and improve their research, writing, and source citation proficiencies as well as their critical thinking, communication, and presentation skills.
+[Fall and Spring]